IBM/marked-it/README.md

 {
 	processAttributes: true,
 	generateToc: true,
-	generateDitamap: true,
+	filename: "" /* used for TOC file generation */
-	filename: "" /* used for TOC file and Dita map generation */ }
+}
 ```